CSCI-442-Mines/project-3-starter/README.md

 - You are required to use the Docker environment you set up in Project
 - You should handle errors gracefully.
 All system calls can fail: if this occurs print a relavent and descriptive error to `stderr` (_not_ `stdout`) and exit.
 Your program should have a non-zero exit status if any errors are encountered.
-(Make sure to add 'n's to those errors too!)
+(Make sure to add `\n`'s to those errors too!)
 - Your program should have a zero exit status if no errors are encountered.
 - Your code must be written using only the C programming language.
 Do not extend using additional languages.
 The exception is for the Makefile for your project, which is already sufficient for